-(i) Investments in Associates
+(j) Investments in Associates

-Associates are companies in which the Group has significant influence through holding, directly or indirectly, 20% or more of the voting power of the associate company.
-Investments in associates are accounted for in the financial statements by applying the equity method of accounting whereby the investment is initially recognised at cost and adjusted thereafter for the post-acquisition change in the Group's share of net assets of the associate company.
-In addition the Group's share of the profit or loss of the associate company is included in the Group's profit or loss.
+An associate is an entity over which the Group has significant influence.
+Significant influence is the power to participate in the financial and operating policy decisions of the entity but is not control or joint control of those policies.
+Investments in associates are accounted for in the consolidated financial statements by applying the equity method of accounting, whereby the investment is initially recognised at cost (including transaction costs) and adjusted thereafter for the post-acquisition change in the Group's share of net assets of the associate company.
+In addition, the Group's share of the profit or loss of the associate is included in the Group's profit or loss.

-The carrying amount of the investment includes goodwill relating to the associate.
-Any discount on acquisition whereby the Group's share of the net fair value of the associate exceeds the cost of investment is recognised in profit or loss in the period in which the investment is acquired.
+The carrying amount of the investment includes, when applicable, goodwill relating to the associate.
+Any discount on acquisition, whereby the Group's share of the net fair value of the associate exceeds the cost of investment, is recognised in profit or loss in the period in which the investment is acquired.